mitanshukr/DSA-JavaScript/README.md

 # DSA-JavaScript
-A repo of Data Structure and Algorithm concepts with JavaScript
+A repo of Data Structure and Algorithm concepts with JavaScript.

+### Sorting Algorithms
+1. Insertion Sort
+2. Merge Sort